Kenneth Tobey: Theatre

-Later years
+Later work

 As his long career drew to a close, Tobey still received acting jobs from people who had grown up watching his performances in sci-fi films of the 1950s, particularly Joe Dante, who included the veteran actor in his stock company of reliable players.
 Two appearances on the sitcom Night Court came the same way, through fans of his work.
 Along with other character actors who had been in 1950s sci-fi and horror films (John Agar, Robert O. Cornthwaite, Gloria Talbott, etc.), Tobey starred in a spoof originally titled Attack of the B Movie Monster.
 In 2005, Anthem Pictures released the completed feature version of this spoof on DVD under the new title The Naked Monster.
 Tobey's scenes in that release were actually shot in 1985, so The Naked Monster is technically his final film credit, being released three years after his death.
 He had, however, continued to act throughout most of the 1990s.
 One of those notable roles is his performance in the 1994 Star Trek: Deep Space Nine episode "Shadowplay" as Rurigan, an alien who recreates his dead friends as holograms.
 Among other examples of Tobey's final decade of work are his two appearances as Judge Kent Watson on the series L.A.
 Law.

 Personal life

-In 1968 Tobey married June Hutton.
+In 1968, Tobey married June Hutton.

-In 2002, Tobey died of natural causes at age 85 in Rancho Mirage, California.